Zeroes of quaternionic modular forms and central $L$-values: Introduction

+While there is no apparent way of expressing the condition that $\phi \in S(\calO_N)$ is zero-free directly in terms of the associated newform $f \in S_2(N)$, we briefly explain two ways one can computationally verify this from the perspective of classical modular forms.
+First, suppose $p \nmid N$ is such that $T_p$ acts on $S_2^\new(N)$ with distinct Hecke eigenvalues.
+One can realize $T_p$ as a Brandt matrix, and $\phi$ as an eigenvector of this matrix for the eigevalue $a_p(f)$.
+So $\phi$ being zero-free means that an eigenvector of a Brandt matrix has no zero entries.
+This is the direct, computational approached we used to generate our data.

+Here is another situation in which one can check $\phi$ is zero-free using some of our results below.
+Suppose the Atkin--Lehner eigenvalues $w_p(f) = -1$ for all $p | N$, or that the dimension of the minimal Atkin--Lehner eigenspace containing $f$ is one more than the dimension of the Atkin--Lehner eigenspace with all Atkin--Lehner eigenvalues $w_p = -1$.
+If the Galois conjugates of $f$ generate the whole Atkin--Lehner eigenspace, then $\phi$ is zero-free by \cref{thm:nozeroes} and the condition in \eqref{notriv0cond}.
+In either of these situations, \cref{thm:16} tell us that $L(\frac 12, f)L(\frac 12, f \otimes \eta_K) \ne 0$ for any special $K$ embedding in $B$.

 Note that there are only finitely many $K$ which are special for a given $B$.
-In fact, there are at most 66 one class per genus imaginary quadratic fields \cite{weinberger}, so the collection of $K$ to which this applies is rather small.
-However, this may be of some interest as there are very few general results about nonvanishing of specific twists or specific forms which do not use special arithmetic constructions such as Eisenstein congruences.
+In fact, there are at most 66 one-class-per-genus imaginary quadratic fields \cite{weinberger}, so the collection of $K$ to which \cref{thm:16} applies is rather small.
+However, this still may be of some interest as there are very few general results about nonvanishing of specific twists of specific forms which do not use special arithmetic constructions such as Eisenstein congruences.
 This is somewhat general in the sense that, for any given one-class-per-genus $K$, there are infinitely many $B$ for which $K$ is special.
-Moreover, if $B$ is such that there exists a special $K$ for $B$ (note this holds for more than 99\% of prime discriminant $B$), then $\phi$ being zero-free is a sufficient condition for having analytic rank 0 (i.e., $L(\frac 12, \phi) \ne 0$).
+The analytic rank of $\phi$ is defined to be the order of vanishing of $L(s, \phi)$ at $s = \frac 12$.
+If $B$ is such that there exists a special $K$ for $B$ (which holds for more than 99\% of prime discriminant $B$), then $\phi$ being zero-free is a sufficient condition for having analytic rank 0 (i.e., $L(\frac 12, \phi) \ne 0$).

-Being more speculative, we can view the proportion of values of an eigenform $\phi \in S(\calO_N)$ which are 0 as a proxy for the probability that a special base change $\phi_K$ has analytic rank $\ge 2$, assuming each local sign is $+1$ (cf.\ \cref{prop:per-van}).
-(This proxy is not meant to be taken too literally, but rank 2 forms do seem to have more zeroes than rank 0 forms.)
+Being more speculative, we can view the proportion of values of an eigenform $\phi \in S(\calO_N)$ which are 0 as a proxy for the probability that a special base change $\phi_K$ has analytic rank $\ge 2$, assuming each local sign is $+1$ (see \cref{prop:per-van}).
+(This proxy is not meant to be taken too literally, but experimentally rank 2 forms tend to have more zeroes than rank 0 forms.)
 Thus the proportion of values of $\phi$ which are nonzero is a proxy for an upper bound on the probability that $\phi$ has analytic rank $\ge 2$.
-This combined with \cref{conj12} (or rather the more precise \cref{conj:deg1}), and the proliferance of rank 2 elliptic curves, suggests the following.
+This combined with \cref{conj12} (or rather the more precise \cref{conj:deg1}), and the proliferance of rank 2 elliptic curves, suggests that most high rank newforms come from elliptic curves: